-24 Sobering Centers (as of October 2024)
+24 Sobering Centers

-536 Hospitals, including 40 acute psychiatric hospitals, 7 chemical dependency hospitals, and 33 psychiatric health facilities (as of April 2024)
+536 Hospitals, including 40 acute psychiatric hospitals, 7 chemical dependency hospitals, and 33 psychiatric health facilities

-See the AB 988 Chart Book for additional data and source information.
+See the AB 988 Chart Book for additional information.

-Findings also align with a January 2022 report from DHCS entitled, Assessing the Continuum of Care for Behavioral Health Services in California: Data, Stakeholder Perspectives, and Implications.
-DHCS's assessment revealed that many California residents with behavioral health conditions across all payers and levels of acuity experience barriers to receiving treatment.
-It also identifies gaps across the behavioral health continuum of care, including access to outpatient services, inpatient services, peer recovery supports, intensive support services, community services and supports, and crisis services.
+Findings also align with a May 2023 report from DHCS entitled, Assessing the Continuum of Care for Behavioral Health Services in California: Data, Stakeholder Perspectives, and Implications.37 DHCS's assessment revealed that many California residents with behavioral health conditions across all payers and levels of acuity experience barriers to receiving treatment.
+It also identifies gaps across the behavioral health continuum of care, including access to outpatient services, inpatient services, peer recovery supports, intensive support services, community services and supports, and crisis services.38

-Notably, findings from the CCC-P and DHCS's assessment were conducted prior to the national 988 designation, the expansion of mobile crisis services reimbursement, and other state and local efforts to enhance the behavioral health crisis system.
+Notably, findings from the CCC-P and DHCS's assessment were conducted prior to national 988 designation and the expansion of mobile crisis services reimbursement, both of which require greater connection and coordination within and around behavioral health crisis systems.